EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 coverImage: images/CaracteristicasBasicasDeUnaAPIREST.jpg
 coverImageCredits: 'Image credits to ときわた: https://www.pixiv.net/en/users/5300811'
 date: '2022-04-07'
 description: What characteristics should a REST API meet?
-Diagonal at the end of the url or not? what is HATEOAS? do I use uppercase or lowercase in the url?
+Trailing slash at the end of the URL or not?
+What is HATEOAS?
+Do I use uppercase or lowercase in the URL?
 keywords:
 - REST
 - software architecture